symonkipkemei/cnd-labs/readme.md

 # process
-Each chapter as listed above contains several concepts, strategies  and knowledge.
+Each chapter, as listed above , contains several concepts, strategies  and knowledge.
 Encapsulate each of these ideas/your test/ideas/applications  within functions to make it easy to revist and revise for future reference

+Once each of the following concepts are well engrained and you are familiar with, rule it out.